Calculus, Gauge Theory and Noncommutative Worlds: On Weyl's 1-form for Electromagnetism and the Feynman-Dyson Derivation of Electromagnetism from Commutators

 Hence, if we set

-and $\nabla = (\partial/\partial x, \partial/\partial y,\partial/\partial z ),$ $A = (A_1, A_2, A_3) = (F,G,H)$ then
+and $\nabla = (\partial/\partial x, \partial/\partial y,\partial/\partial z ),$ ${\cal A} = (A_1, A_2, A_3) = (F,G,H)$ then

-Thus the differential of the line element produces electric and magnetic fields with the space parts of the line element acting as the vector potential and the time part acting as the scalar potential.
-Furthermore, one finds that $d^2 \lambda = 0$ (consequence of the properties of differential forms) and with $d \lambda$ in terms of $E$ and $B$ the equation $d^2 \lambda = 0$ becomes Thus indeed the line element does represent the potentials for electromagnetism, and the equation $d^2 \lambda = 0$ produces Maxwell's equations.
-The other two Maxwell equations can be regarded as the definitions of the charge density $\rho$ and the current $J.$\\
+We refer to Weyl's differential 1-form $\lambda$ as his {\it line element} because, for him it represented a new element in the differential geometry of spacetime.
+The 1-form has since found a more coherent place in quantum mechanical contexts.
+The differential of the 1-form $\lambda$ produces electric and magnetic fields with the space parts acting as the vector potential and the time part acting as the scalar potential.
+Furthermore, one finds that $d^2 \lambda = 0$ (consequence of the properties of differential forms) and with $d \lambda$ in terms of $\cal{E}$ and $B$ the equation $d^2 \lambda = 0$ becomes

+Thus indeed the line element does represent the potentials for electromagnetism, and the equation $d^2 \lambda = 0$ produces Maxwell's equations.
+The other two Maxwell equations